/ May 13, 2026

 Wait, a French Bakkie?
 Is That a Joke?

-I know what you’re thinking.
 French cars and reliability have historically had the same relationship as Eskom and load shedding – technically connected, but you wouldn’t bet your braai on it.
 But here’s the clever bit: the Landtrek isn’t really French.
-Or rather, it’s French in the same way that Woolies boerewors is German – it’s been adapted for local tastes by people who know what they’re doing.
+It shares its platform with the Changan Kaicene F70 – Chinese engineering that these days means “robust, sensible, and surprisingly well-built.”
+It’s a proper ladder-frame bakkie with a 1.9-litre turbodiesel engine producing 110 kW and 350 Nm.

 The 1.9-litre unit comes from BMW’s engine partner and is actually more refined than you’d expect.
 Yes, it’s noisier than Ford’s 2.0 Bi-Turbo.
 Yes, it has more turbo lag than a teenager responding to their parents’ WhatsApp.
 But it’s also tough enough for the long haul and sipping fuel like a dieter at a wine tasting.

-The Numbers That Actually Matter
+The Numbers That Actually Matter in This Peugeot Landtrek review South Africa

 Let’s talk money, because that’s where the Landtrek stops being a “quirky alternative” and starts being a “genuinely intelligent decision.”